sohwendy/screenreaper/README.md

-# screenshot
+# snapsho
-chrome extension to screenshot the page
+chrome extension to snap the browser
+- viewport as image
+- page source as html
+- page complete as mhtml